mariocala/chalkboard-theme/README.md

 > [!NOTE]
 > The following flake example is incomplete.
 It's supposed to highlight the changes
-> necessary to use this theme module with home-manager.
+> necessary to use this theme with home-manager.

 ```diff
 {